trialsid/orders-CF-test/README.md

-# Ayush Grocery Mart
+# Order Ieeja (order.ieeja.com)

-A demo e-commerce storefront for a rural South Indian grocery shop, built on Cloudflare Pages with Pages Functions.
+A demo grocery storefront for a rural South Indian shop, hosted on Cloudflare Pages with Pages Functions.

 ## Project structure